zachoriel/We-Have-C-At-Home/README.md

 ![MemoryUsagePerCycleChart_LargeDataset](https://github.com/user-attachments/assets/fe869077-5f6e-4cf6-a73d-5274179a3c4c)

 **Important Caveat**: As mentioned, these benchmarks were run in-editor with logging enabled for the ArenaAllocator (~600 log entries per test run of the Arena strategy).
 Real-world performance in builds and/or with logging disabled may be even faster, especially for Arena memory.

+The raw CSV files for these tests can be found in Assets/Logs if you want to check them for yourself.

 ---